ericwang0701/video-caption.pytorch/README.md

 ## 2. Patches

-Some quick but important patches for coco-caption, the caption eval scorer, before we continue:
+Some quick but important tests for coco-caption, the caption eval scorer, before we continue:

 Enter `coco-caption/pycocoevalcap/meteor` and try running